lanl/EXSAN/README.md

 ### Caveats
 EXSAN has been tested on Mac OSX 10.11 and higher.
 It has **not** yet been tested on any other operating systems!

+### Release
+This software has been approved for open source release by Los Alamos National Laboratory and has been assigned **LA-CC-19-002**.